pschachte/wybe/WYBE.md

 value of this expression will be the value of *expression1* if no failure occurs during its evaluation, or *expression2* otherwise.
-Each expression can involve any number of partial function calls, and will be considered to succeed if and only if all of the partial function calls succeed.
+Each expression can involve any number of partial function calls, and will be considered to succeed if and only if all the partial function calls succeed.
 As with disjunctive statements, a disjunctive expression can have two or more disjuncts, and is partial (a test) if and only if the last disjunct is partial.
 For example, we can define a function to return the tail of a list, or return the empty list if